MinecraftIsTooEasy/ShatteredBaubles/README.md

 ### ShatteredBauble
-adds a lot of new balanced baubles
+adds a lot of new baubles